GalDaich/FinalProject2024/README.md

 After navigating to the machine learning folder ➜ Run this in cmd: python ClusterDB.py<br>
 Wait for process to complete

-### Upload user data to MongoDB:
-In CMD navigate to Userdata folder, \GitHub\FinalProject2024\Userdata <br>
-➜ Run this in cmd : python uploaduserstomongo.py

 ### Setting up flask application
 Open a new CMD<br>
 Start up the virual environment<br>